Oscar Best Actor winner from the year you were born

 More common are the plethora of Best Actor Oscars representing personal milestones.
-In 1981, for example, legend Robert De Niro took home his first—and yet his only—win for playing boxer Jake LaMotta in “Raging Bull.”
-And two times in three years we saw a pair of acting greats go from among the “best to never win” group to capping off heralded resumes with Best Actor Oscars: Matthew McConaughey in 2014 for AIDS patient Ron Woodroof in “Dallas Buyers Club” and Leonardo DiCaprio for frontiersman Hugh Glass in “The Revenant.”
+In 1981, for example, legend Robert De Niro took home his first win for playing boxer Jake LaMotta in “Raging Bull.”
+And two times in three years we saw a pair of acting greats go from being in the “best to never win” group to capping off heralded resumes with Best Actor Oscars: Matthew McConaughey, in 2014, for his depiction of AIDS patient Ron Woodroof in “Dallas Buyers Club”; and Leonardo DiCaprio, for his portrayal as frontiersman Hugh Glass in “The Revenant.”

 Gary Oldman followed suit in 2017 for his turn as Winston Churchill in “Darkest Hour,” the culmination of the 61-year-old Englishman’s four decades on the silver screen.
 Though 38-year-old Rami Malek broke that trend for “Bohemian Rhapsody” at the most recent show, winning Best Actor for Freddie Mercury over the likes of veterans Christian Bale, Bradley Cooper, Willem Dafoe, and Viggo Mortensen.

 Continue reading to see which actor won the Oscar in your birth year.

 You may also like: Best and worst Al Pacino movies